WILL DAVID REIGN ON THE MILLENNIAL THRONE?

 In Appendix 88 of the Companion Bible, number 8, paragraph 3 we read, “This (the gate of the outward sanctuary) will then be closed for all purposes of general ingress and egress; and is reserved strictly for the use of ‘the Prince’ (the risen David?) who, as Messiah’s vice regent (cp.
 Ezek.
 37:24-25) will alone be permitted to make use of it”.
 The suggestion here is that while Christ will rule, David will be His “vice regent”.
 What is a vice regent?

 We read in II Kings 12:2, “And Jehoash did that which was right in the sight of the Lord all his days wherein Jehoiada the priest instructed him.”
 The priest, Jehoiada could not sit on the throne of David, as he was not of the tribe of Judah.
 But he instructed Jehoash.
 That made Jehoiada a vice regent.
 Also, we read in Appendix 50 in the Companion Bible of Ahaziah who ruled while his father was sick.
 As long as he was alive, the father was King.
 But his son Ahaziah was his vice regent.
 That is to say, Ahaziah took instructions, when possible, from his father.
 We learn from this that to have a vice regent on the throne of Israel is not without precedence.
-That, of course, does not prove the David will be Christ’s vice regent, it only shows that there is a precedence.
+That, of course, does not prove that David will be Christ’s vice regent, it only shows that there is a precedence.

 Let us first establish as Scriptural truth that Christ will rule in the millennium, and then we will examine those scriptures which concern David’s role during the millennial reign.